What makes us different?

 - One of the key features of Belzona products for transformer repairs is their ability to bond to oily/manually prepared surfaces overcoming the traditional challenges of the application.
 Even live leaks can be stemmed and sealed in-situ due to the high adhesion, structure and curing capabilities of the product.

 Ease of Use and Safety

-- Belzona products are solvent free and cure at ambient temperature, eliminating the need for hot work, and have been designed to be easy to use and as safe as possible.
+- Belzona products are cold applied, eliminating hot work, and have been designed to be easy to use and safe as possible for the end user.

-- Belzona products are resistant to a wide range of chemicals and heat, and in addition provide excellent corrosion resistance.
-They also serve as electrical insulators, which eliminates galvanic corrosion.
+- Belzona products are resistant to a wide range of chemicals and heat and in addition provide excellent corrosion protection therefore offering long-term solutions.